Nine Ireland Travel Essentials That Make Great Last Minute Christmas Gifts

 These are my tried and true favorite things for travel.
 And to prove it to you, you won’t find any stock photos here.
 This is all our stuff (stained cedar chest the photos were taken on not included ?).

 Some of the links below are affiliate links (meaning I get a small commission if you purchase through them, but the cost is exactly the same to you).
-Please know building and keeping the trust of my readers is invaluable to me.
-I only link to items that I truly use—no one has (or ever will) pay me to put a link on my site.
-Affiliate links are always followed by the non-affiliate option so you can choose to support this site or not.

 As much as I like buying things as local as possible, most of these items are still available to ship before Christmas on Amazon right now.